mdhender/eesl/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/mdhender/eesl)](https://goreportcard.com/report/github.com/mdhender/eesl)

 EESL is an embeddable, extensible scripting language for Go.

+## Sources
-The grammar, syntax, and VM are copied from Lua.
+The grammar, syntax, and VM are taken from Lua but we don't claim that we're compatible with any version of Lua.

 ## Pronunciation
 EESL rhymes with "vessel."